Mantish/Ajax-Post-Carousel/readme.txt

 == HOW TO ==

 * Carousels can be added using Widgets, Shortcodes or a PHP function.
 * You can use the default styles included in the plugin or use your own css.
-Explained below
+Explained below.

 = Widget =